enyo/melodle/README.md

 # Melodle

 Guess the melody in 6 attempts.
+A new challenge every day.

 Play here: https://melodle.yesmeno.com